pdesai5839/cassandra_cluster/README.md

 `docker exec cassandra-3 nodetool status`

-It should output something similar to this:
+The output should be similar to this:
 ```
 Datacenter: datacenter1
 =======================